cazyw/spotify-playlist-backup/README.md

 As the project progressed I began separating my code out into smaller modules.
 This made it both easier to manage and a good way to explore how to use webpack and how to break code up into chunks.

-The project has essentially finished (barring some ongoing feature/design tweaks/refactoring) and was pretty fun.
+The project has essentially finished (barring some ongoing feature/design tweaks/refactoring) and was pretty fun, a great learning experience and resulted in something I will use.